 Our goal is to develop and implement fisheries mitigation measures that avoid, minimize, or mitigate impacts to fishermen and fisheries and allow offshore wind development to coexist with sustainable and healthy fisheries.
-Our Marine Science work is focused on environmental mitigation and monitoring and minimizing impacts to local communities.
+For more information visit our Fishermen FAQ page.
+Our Marine Science work is focused on environmental monitoring, mitigation and minimizing impacts to local communities.

-SouthCoast Wind’s fisheries liaison officer takes the lead in actively communicating and collaborating with the fishing industry on behalf of the project.
+SouthCoast Wind’s fisheries manager takes the lead in actively communicating and collaborating with the fishing industry on behalf of the project.
 These efforts are guided by SouthCoast Wind’s Fisheries Communication Plan.

-Our fisheries liaison officer has a regular presence in the field, including monthly Port Hours in New Bedford, Massachusetts and Narragansett, Rhode Island.
+Our fisheries manager has a regular presence in the field, including monthly Port Hours in New Bedford, Massachusetts and Narragansett, Rhode Island.

 If you think you may have lost fishing gear due to SouthCoast Wind survey activities, please e-mail or call the contact listed above, and download SouthCoast Wind’s Gear Loss Claim Form.
 We collect basic information on your fishing vessel and activity, and the date, location and nature of the gear loss.
 Please submit as much information as you can via e-mail and we will contact you to complete the form and begin the Gear Loss Claim process.

 For the latest news & events please visit the page link below.

 SouthCoast Wind worked with federal agencies, fishermen, and offshore wind developers to establish the Responsible Offshore Science Alliance (ROSA) to advance regional research and monitoring of fisheries and offshore wind interactions in federal waters through collaboration and cooperation.